-The cost of a Solarize Yakima campaign is estimated to be about \$25,000 to \$30,000, all of which would be paid for by a grant from the U.S. Department of Energy and distributed by the Washington State Department of Commerce.
-Spark Northwest staff would serve in the role of campaign manager.
-Yakima Valley Conference of Governments ("YVCOG") would serve as local campaign lead.
-Spark Northwest is currently contracting with YVCOG to serve as local campaign lead for a Solarize Northwest involving the cities of Sunnyside, Mabton, and Grandview.
-As local campaign lead, YVCOG coordinates committee meetings, schedules and conducts workshops, and serves as the primary local contact for the campaign.
+The cost of the Solarize Yakima campaign is estimated to be about \$25,000 to \$30,000, all of which will be paid for by a grant from the U.S. Department of Energy and distributed by the Washington State Department of Commerce.
+Spark Northwest staff will serve in the role of campaign manager.

-Solarize Northwest projects typically last about nine months.
-A project begins with the recruitment and training of committee volunteers.
+Solarize Northwest campaigns typically last about nine months.
+A campaign begins with the recruitment and training of committee volunteers.
 A solar installer is then selected by the committee.
 Workshops are conducted to educate community members about the process of solar conversion.
 Installations then occur during a period of time with a specific end date.

-Please let me know if you have questions or need additional information about this issue prior to the Council's November 6th regular meeting.
+Please let me know if you have questions or need additional information about this issue prior to the Council's June 18th regular meeting.